Healing Foods: 9 Foods That Helped Improve My Health

-Sweets are an important part of the 4 tastes of the palate: sweet, salty, savory and bitter.
-Always look for unrefined sugar.
+Sweets are an important part of the 4 tastes of the palate: sweet, salty, savory and bitter—but I always look for unrefined sugar.
 Organic honey in it’s natural form is delicious as a natural sweetener.
-Other vegetarian alternatives are stevia, coconut sugar, maple syrup or coconut nectar.
-Best to opt for organic brands to minimize the processing.
-Avoid highly refined processed sugar and zero-calorie sugar substitutes like aspartame, equal and nutra-sweet as these are toxic for your body.
+Other vegan alternatives are coconut sugar or maple syrup.
+I also always opt for organic brands to minimize the processing.

 Using either fresh or dried herbs can transform your cooking as they add new taste sensations to your food.
 They can take your cooking from every day food to something quite gourmet.
 Buy your herbs straight from a greengrocers or local food market.
 For the adventurous, try growing your own!
 Some of my favorites are fresh parsley, coriander, basil, and dill.

 If you want to quickly improve your digestive health, then try apple cider vinegar.
 I highly recommend the brand Bragg’s Organic Apple Cider vinegar, which is affordable and delicious.
-Use it daily in combination with (or as a substitute for) lemon juice as an alkalizing drink.
-Or use it to make a tasty salad dressing by blending it with some olive oil, herbs, and a sprinkle of sea-salt.
+I use it daily in combination with (or as a substitute for) lemon juice in a glass or water, or use it to make a tasty salad dressing by blending it with some olive oil, herbs, and a sprinkle of sea salt.